-Seasonal depression is something thousands of people deal with each year.
-It happens, often, in the winter months.
+Seasonal depression is something thousands of people deal with each year, particularly in the winter months.
 Changes in what’s happening around you during this time may make underlying mental health problems a genuine and worrisome situation.
-Getting mental health treatment is always the goal.
-Harmony Hills can help you with that.
-However, there may be some things you can do in the meantime.
+Getting mental health treatment may be the best course of action.

 What Is Seasonal Depression?

 Seasonal depression, also known as seasonal affective disorder, generally occurs in the winter months.
 Typically, it occurs because of changes in daily life as well as environmental factors.
 During the winter months, you are likely to spend a lot of time indoors.
 You are not getting as much Vitamin D from the sun.
 That’s one key component.